migs647/Albms/README.md

 An iPhone application that downloads the top 100 albums from  iTunes and builds a list to view details about each album.
 The user may also go to the iTunes Store to purchase the album.

+The main purpose of this project is to convert to Clean Swift

 ## Installation

 ```bash